TheDreamer123/TheDreamer123/README.md

 **I created this account and began posting my creations by modding Minecraft.
 But I am currently expanding my horizons.**

-## Languages I worked with.
+## Languages I worked with

-**I am recently new to programming, though, I've worked with a couple languages in the past, these include:**
+**I am relatively new to programming, though, I've worked with a couple languages in the past, these include:**

 * **C**
 * **Java**